 [WR] Weronika Rataj, [CP] Czesława Poprawska

-WR: Did everyone know then, what was going to happen?
+WR: Did everyone know what was happening?

 CP: Yes, everyone knew.

-CP: People was preparing, baking cakes for leaving, but nobody left our village.
+CP: People were getting ready to leave, baking some cakes to take with them, but nobody left our village.

-WR: What village was it?
+WR: What village was that?

-WR: How long have you been there?
+WR: How long did you stay there?

 CP: Nobody knew where they were going.

-WR: Did your father come back home, after the war?
+WR: Did your father come back home after the war?